-on heterogeneous architectures (hd = 0.72).
-FT-AIAC-QM is efficient on architectures with a high heterogeneity degree (hd = 0.72) by providing gains of about 45%, whereas it is not so efficient on homogeneous architectures (hd = 0.08) by providing gains of about 22%.
+First of all, we can note that all mapping algorithms provide an enhancement of the application's performances by considerably reducing its execution time, with an average gain about 45% in general in comparison to the default policy.
+As shown in [4], FT-FEC is efficient on architectures with a low heterogeneity degree (hd = 0.08 by providing gains about 33%, and gains are seemly the same on heterogeneous architectures (hd = 0.72).
+FT-AIAC-QM is efficient on architectures with a high heterogeneity degree (hd = 0.72) by providing gains about 45%, whereas it is not so efficient on homogeneous architectures (hd = 0.08) by providing gains about 22%.
 We can note here that on an architecture with a heterogeneity degree of 0.50 FT-AIAC-QM is more efficient than FT-FEC by providing gains up to 50%.
-Here we point out that in fault free executions (FF), both algorithms also provide gains on their respective favorite architectures, though gains are less great than in executions with faults (WF).